Last Updated on

 Drive from Gipsy Point to Pambula

-Today’s stretch takes you along much of the south coast of New South Wales.
+Today’s stretch of the Melbourne to Sydney road trip takes you along much of the south coast of New South Wales.
 There are plenty of great little towns and beaches to stop at.
 This whole region feels like a constant summer holiday.

 My first suggestion for somewhere to stop is Pambula because there’s something pretty fun you can do there.